SerenityOS/serenity/Base/usr/share/man/man1/crash.md

 ## Options

+* `-A`: Test that all of the following crashes crash as intended.
 * `-s`: Perform a segmentation violation by dereferencing an invalid pointer.
 * `-d`: Perform a division by zero.
 * `-i`: Execute an illegal CPU instruction.